Azure/aad-pod-identity/README.md

 With https://github.com/Azure/aad-pod-identity/pull/398, the [client-go](https://github.com/kubernetes/client-go) library is upgraded to v0.17.2, where CRD fields are now case sensitive.
 If you are upgrading MIC and NMI from v1.x.x to v1.6.0, no action is required since existing `AzureIdentity` and `AzureIdentityBinding` are backward-compatible.

-However, for future `AzureIdentity` and `AzureIdentityBinding` created using v1.6.0+, the following fields needs to be changed:
+However, for future `AzureIdentity` and `AzureIdentityBinding` created using v1.6.0+, the following fields need to be changed:

 ### `AzureIdentity`